Email Hashing: The Trouble With Hashed Emails (HEMs)

 Is there a possibility for the industry to adopt a “universal” ID?

 Publishers and marketers should have their choice of IDs to activate first-party data, which sometimes means using multiple identities.
-LiveRamp’s neutral infrastructure is accessible to any identity.
+LiveRamp’s neutral infrastructure is accessible to any identity that meets consumer privacy needs.
 As more interoperable IDs are added, customers will continue to have flexibility and security in their tech stacks as they strive to create meaningful connections with their consumers.

 How LiveRamp can help you move beyond HEMs

 Ready to move beyond HEMs?
-Discover how LiveRamp’s identity solutions can help you develop a future-ready data strategy and unlock responsible addressability at scale.
+Discover how LiveRamp’s identity solutions can help you develop a future-ready data strategy and unlock privacy-first addressability at scale.

 Hashed Email FAQs